 Those Across the River

-Failed academic Frank Nichols and his wife, Eudora, have arrived in the sleepy Georgia town of Whitbrow, where Frank hopes to write a history of his family's old estate-the Savoyard Plantation- and the horrors that occurred there.
-At first, the quaint, rural ways of their new neighbors seem to be everything they wanted.
-But there is an unspoken dread that the townsfolk have lived with for generations.
+Haunted by memories of the Great War, failed academic Frank Nichols and his wife have arrived in the sleepy Georgia town of Whitbrow, where Frank hopes to write a history of his family’s old estate—the Savoyard Plantation—and the horrors that occurred there.
+At first their new life seems to be everything they wanted.
+But under the facade of summer socials and small-town charm, there is an unspoken dread that the townsfolk have lived with for generations.
 A presence that demands sacrifice.

-It comes from the shadowy woods across the river, where the ruins of Savoyard still stand.
-Where a longstanding debt of blood has never been forgotten.
+It comes from the shadowy woods across the river, where the ruins of the Savoyard Plantation still stand.
+Where a long- smoldering debt of blood has never been forgotten.

-A debt that has been waiting patiently for Frank Nichols's homecoming...
+Where it has been waiting for Frank Nichols…

 He came out to see me in the cage because I belonged to him.